azazrehman/publicPictures/Readme.md

 <a name="puppeteerAPI"></a>
 ## puppeteerAPI.js

 There are several checks and clicks used many times in our code.
-To avoid repetition of code, we created a separate file named "puppeteerAPI.js” having reusable functions.
+To avoid repetition of code, we created a separate file named "puppeteerAPI.js” having reusable functions.mostly it is require with **myHelper** named

 Following are the functions of puppeteerAPI.js